realthunder/asm3-wiki/Topological-Naming.md

 ## String Hasher

-As shown in the section above, `makESHAPE()` is going to generate some very long names.
+As you will find out after reading the [[Topological Naming Algorithm]], the generated element names are going to be very long.
 And as we add more histories to the model, the length of a new element name will quickly go out of control.
 To deal with this problem, a new object is introduced, `StringHasher`.
 It allows you to transform any string into an integer ID.
 `SthringHasher.Threshold` controls how the strings are stored.
 If `Threshold` is